-Yea Year Ended December 31,
+Year Ended December 31,

-2022 2022
+2022 2021

-(in thou usands)
+(in thousands)

-Domestic \$ (61,396) \$ (57,035)
+mestic \$ (61,396) \$ (57,035)

 Foreign 140 463

 Loss before income taxes \$ (61,256) \$ (56,572)

 There was no provision for income taxes recorded for the years ended December 31, 2022 and 2021.
 The Company continues to maintain a full valuation allowance against its net deferred tax assets due to the uncertainty surrounding realization of such assets.
 The Company periodically evaluates the realizability of its net deferred tax assets based on the expected realization and is dependent on the Company's ability to generate sufficient future taxable income during periods prior to the expiration of tax attributes to fully utilize these assets.